-Restaining your bathrooms cabinets is a pain-free way to update your bathroom.
+Re-staining your bathroom cabinets is a pain-free way to update your bathroom.
 All that’s required is a few simple tools and the wood stain of your choice.
-You must sand down the cabinet so that the new finish can be applied directly to the wood surface.
+The first step is to sand down the cabinet so that the new finish can be applied directly to the wood surface.

 You will be surprised to see how big of a difference this simple project can have!
-Sometimes you’re vanity just need a quick face-lift to have it feeling young again.
+Sometimes your vanity just needs a quick face-lift to have it feeling young again.
 The best part, you don’t have to reinstall your vanity or take apart any plumbing.
-This update can be done without removing anything but a few knobs and handles!
-Did I mention it’s under $60?
+This update can be done by removing a few knobs and handles!
+Did I mention it’s under $70?

 Before you Get Started: Supplies

 - Paint Brush (various sizes)

 - Sandpaper 180 grit and 220 grit